mustafa-kotb/ws-premier-league/README.md

 # ws-premier-league

-Getting Premier League table from Skysports Website.
+- Read Premier League table from https://www.skysports.com/premier-league-table using Pandas.
+- You can schedule script running to get recent ranking.